 FISA BC represents 307 schools enrolling approximately 94% of the students attending independent schools in British Columbia.
 These five member associations select directors to serve on the FISA BC Board of Directors, which formulates the policies with which the organization advances its mission.

-Additional information on BC independent schools can be found on the website of the Independent Schools website.
+Additional information on BC independent schools can be found on the Independent Schools Branch Ministry of Education webpage.